dlouangr/agile-blog/_posts/2023-9-25-Project-Scope-and-Constraint.md

 4. **Set Clear Sprint Goals**: While you are scheduling your project and planning out how much time you are going to spend during your project scope management processes, it would be to your benefit that you have goals in place to what you are going to achieve within a given timeframe and what you expect to be completed.
-Be specific!
+Be specific![^3]

 5. **Regularly Review and Adjust**: The best practice throughout a project life cycle is to regurlarly check with the stakeholders of the project.
 Project scopes or constraints can change at any stage of the project scope management processes so it is important to make the